 Some of the most common whiplash injuries occur around the head, neck, and back.
-Sudden impact from the front, rear, or side of a car will cause the vehicle to change directions, whipping the passenger’s body forcefully in an unexpected direction.
+The sudden impact from the front, rear, or side of a car will cause the vehicle to change directions, whipping the passenger’s body forcefully in an unexpected direction.

-Some individuals are able to quickly recover from minor whiplash injuries, while others must see doctors, chiropractors, and physical therapists regularly before the pain begins to subside.
+Some individuals can quickly recover from minor whiplash injuries, while others must see doctors, chiropractors, and physical therapists regularly before the pain begins to subside.

 2. Head and Brain Injuries